fatcatdog/fatcatdog.github.io/my-app/src/blogRepo/javascriptAndTheBrowser/index.md

 ## JavaScript: What is it?

-[JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) is a programming language that gained notoriety for being so useful on the web.
+[JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) is a programming language that gained notoriety for being useful on the web.
 [W3 Techs] (https://w3techs.com/technologies/details/cp-javascript) says 97% percent of websites use JavaScript on their front ends.
 On the back end of things, Node.js, the popular JavaScript runtime environment, continues to gain market share in usage as well for developers.

 To quote [Jeff Atwood](https://en.wikipedia.org/wiki/Jeff_Atwood), “Any application that can be written in JavaScript, will eventually be written in JavaScript.”